Niue Constitution Act

-The Schedules of the Niue Constitution Act 1974 form the Niue constitution.
+The Schedules of the Niue Constitution Act 1974 form the Constitution of Niue.
 It stipulates the make-up of the executive branch of the government, the legislative branch, and the judicial branch.
 The Niue Constitution Act 1974 is the supreme law of Niue; any other Niue law that is inconsistent with the Niue Constitution Act 1974 will be deemed to be invalid.

 Its granting by the New Zealand Parliament in 1974 is celebrated yearly as Niue's independence on "Constitution Day" on 19 October.
 The road towards self-government for Niue started with the UN Decolonisation Committee putting pressure on New Zealand for Niue to decide what form of status Niue wanted.
 The people of Niue voted in 1974 choosing the self-government option as the best direction for Niue.
 The Niue Constitution is the legal doctrine that put the wishes of the Niue people for self-government into practice.
 Self-government allows for Niueans to lead and take charge of their own affairs; this has reduced the number of New Zealand expats working in key Government positions from around 20 in 1974 to none at the moment.

-The Niue Constitution requires 2/3 majority in the three readings in the Legislative Assembly and also requires 2/3 support from the electors before it can be amended.
-There is a select committee that have been working on reviewing the constitution but have made little progress, which is normal when dealing with a complex document like this.
+Amendments require a two-thirds majority vote in favour in the second and third readings of the respective constitutional amendment bills in the Assembly, followed by approval by a referendum; amendments to articles 1 (executive authority being vested in the Crown), 35(1)(b)(i) (requirements to amend the constitution) and 69 (appointments to Niue Public Service) require two-thirds of the valid vote in favour in the referendum to be approved, while amendments to other articles require only a majority of the valid vote in favour.